 They do not absolutely deny the fitness of marriage, and the succession of man thereby continued; but they guard against the lascivious behaviour of women, and are persuaded that none of them preserve their fidelity to one man…However, they try their spouses for three years; and if they find that they have their natural purgations[vi] thrice, as trials that they are likely to be fruitful, they then actually marry them.
 But they do not accompany with their wives when they are with child, as a demonstration that they do not marry out of regard to pleasure, but for the sake of posterity…And these are the customs of this order of Essens.
 (Wars of the Jews II.X.1, 13)

 Every part of a girl or woman’s bodily functions were scrutinized, and rules were made.
 For Mary to be found to be pregnant in the betrothal year made her legally an adulteress and subject to death by stoning…if the culprit wasn’t Joseph.
-In both the story in Matthew and the Woman Taken in Adultery story in John, the offending man is not on trial: The woman in John was taken in the “very act” so the man could have been apprehended also…but he is not part of the story at all… because…it is not a real event story…or because the man was allowed to leave.
+In both the story in Matthew and the Woman Taken in Adultery story in John, the offending man is not on trial: The woman in John was taken in the “very act” so the man could have been apprehended also…but he is not part of the story at all… because…it is not a real event story.
 The Pharisees who actually rule on issues and make laws are being used in the story to make a point…so that Jesus can be on record as giving an answer.
 Should this particular woman be stoned?
 Should Jesus’ mother have been stoned?
-Mary must still have a “reputation, to that very day, fifty plus years after the gospel story.
+Mary must still have a “reputation, to that very day, fifty plus years after the life of Jesus when John was written.